White House Lawyers Discussed Trump Tax Returns With Treasury Department

 But George Yin, a tax law professor at the University of Virginia, said past case law should give the administration no leeway.

-"The provision does not give any basis for the Secretary of the Treasury to refuse the request," he said.
+"The provision does not give any basis for the secretary of the Treasury to refuse the request," he said.

-He said the provision appears to have been used in cases ranging from President Richard Nixon's tax returns in the 1970s to the alleged IRS targeting of conservative tax-exempt groups in the Obama administration.
-The evidence is circumstantial, since records and correspondence haven't leaked and are exempted from Freedom of Information Act requests.
+He said the provision now being invoked by Democrats appears to have been used in cases ranging from President Richard Nixon's tax returns in the 1970s to the alleged IRS targeting of conservative tax-exempt groups in the Obama administration.
+The evidence is circumstantial, according to Yin, since records and correspondence haven't leaked and are exempt from Freedom of Information Act requests.

 The provision dates back to 1924, when Congress was investigating scandals from the administration of President Warren G. Harding, who had died the year before.
-Among the scandals: Millionaire banker and investor Andrew Mellon had held on to investments when he became Treasury secretary, and had allegedly used inside information to profit.
+Among the scandals: Millionaire banker and investor Andrew Mellon had held on to investments when he became Treasury secretary and had allegedly used inside information to profit.

 "The parallels between what happened that led to the creation of this law in 1924 and today's circumstances are really very close," Lin said.